danitheturtle/humanitaria/README.md

-# humanitaria
+## What is Humanitaria?
+### Humanitaria is an ethical, open source, anti-capitalist social media platform with the explicit purpose of inspiring the public to direct action while remaining fully open source and independent.
+The eventual goal is to utilize the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol for inter-operability with similar projects
+___

+## Quickstart
-This readme will help you get the dev version up and running.
-If you're interested in the motivations behind this project,check out [/r/humanitaria](https://www.reddit.com/r/humanitaria).
+### This readme will help you get the dev version up and running.
+If you're interested in the motivations behind this project, check out [/r/humanitaria](https://www.reddit.com/r/humanitaria).

+### Prerequisites:
+* Latest node version (20.2.0 current version)
+* Latest yarn version (3.6.0 current version).
+I installed it through corepack as recommended in the [yarn installation docs](https://yarnpkg.com/getting-started/install).
+Also double check you don't have additional oudated yarn versions.
+* Postgres database with admin permissions (12.15 current version)

+### Setup:
+* Copy the `.env` file in `/env` to a new file called `.env.development`.
+Uncomment and fill out the environment variables in this file.
+The only required things are generating a JWT secret and ensuring the postgres connection details are valid.
+You'll need a nominatim server to run the map page and get any results, but the app shouldn't break if they remain unset.
+* Run `yarn install`
+* Assuming your `.env.development` config values are correct, run `yarn workspace db reset` to run db migrations

+### Running:
+* You'll need 2 terminals.
+In the first, run `yarn start:api` and in the other run `yarn start:web`.
+* The site should now be running at `localhost:8080`!
+___

-#### Project Architecture Overview
+## Project Architecture Overview
 There are a few workspaces in this repo and that number will likely increase as the platform requires more features.
 Workspaces are: /api, /db, /env, and /web.
 * /api - The main graphql-relay server.
-Relay is a superset of the graphql protocol and was challenging to find backend documentation for.
-Everything in this app is done through graphql queries/mutations/subscriptions, letting us batch an entire page of component requests. `session.js` is where login information gets stored in a jwt. `/context` contains auth information that is useful when writing graphql.
+Everything in this app is done through graphql queries/mutations subscriptions, letting us batch an entire page of component requests. `session.js` is where login information gets stored in a jwt. `/context` contains auth information that is useful when writing graphql.
 It lets me authenticate anywhere, no matter if its a subscription or a normal HTTP request.
-Down the line, I'll add additional features for roles and levels of authentication - stuff like that.
+Down the line, I'll add additional features for roles and levels of authentication

 * /db - Using knex.js to write postgres schema and migrations using javascript. `/migrations` contains the code that sets up the database itself. `/seeds` contains what it sounds like: test